Das-Kollektiv/tdme2/README-MiniScript.md

 # 3. Functions

 Please see this example that shows user script functions and recursion.
-Also it gives an example of $arguments which is created in variables in function context and allows access to all function call arguments.
+It also shows $arguments array variable, which is created in function context and allows access to all arguments that the function was called with.
-Also if enlisted variable names in function declaration those variables are created in function context.
+Argument variable names in function declaration are also populated in function context.
 ```
 ...
 # user script function of recursive factorial computation